vgmda/MVCApp/README.md

 # MVCApp

-First MVC application in Visual Studio for Mac.
 ASP.NET Core MVC web development with controllers and views.
-Create HTML form based on the data model.
+MVC is a design pattern used to decouple user interface (view), data (model) and application logic (controller).
+Create an HTML form based on the data model.

 The project consists of: